Acupressure Points for Thyroid Ailments

 Thyroid Symptoms

-This list can go on and sometimes includes a dysfunctional female productive system with menstrual disorders, breast cancer, and endometriosis.
+This list can go on and sometimes includes a dysfunctional female reproductive system with menstrual disorders, breast cancer, and endometriosis.

 Acupressure Points for Nausea & Vomiting

-When one uses acupressure therapy, it is very beneficial as it detects and helps cure the disorder simultaneously.
-The reason for this is that when applying acupressure, the tenderness or severe pain indicates that one has a thyroid problem.
+When one uses acupressure therapy, it is highly beneficial as it simultaneously detects and helps cure the disorder.
+The reason for this is that when applying acupressure, tenderness or severe pain indicates that one has a thyroid problem.

 Acupressure points for thyroid conditions: